Making your place suit the theme

 Since we live in Montana, I thought the Murder on the Prairie Western Theme suited this group the best.
 We transformed our front room into a Saloon, made our back family room into a huge dining hall with checked table cloths and beer mugs.
 The costumes were fabulous.
 Some people even rented them from a local Theatre company.
 Even our babysitter dressed in prairie clothes and helped with the serving.
 Her kind mother also lent us loads of western décor from their own home!
 We made “Wanted” posters with participants’ faces.

 Creating a celebrity theme

-Galean Wilder sent in this feedback about her Celebrity Celebrations party:
+Galean Wilder sent in this feedback about her party decoration for her Celebrity Celebrations party:

 “The party was for 14-16 year olds…mostly kids just getting out of 8th grade.
 They seemed ever so much more interested in staying in character and telling everyone what they knew than solving the mystery, but they all had a great time and laughed for hours.
 We played Twilight Zone in one room and a Doris Day movie in another.
 We also had a karaoke and that was probably the most popular thing.
 Everyone had a great time!
 It was a wild night!“

 My daughter is over the top with all of her parties.
 She printed pictures of all of the celebrities and put them in frames throughout the house, as you suggested.
 It looked great!
 All we did was print a black and white photocopy and it looked like we knew Bette Davis and John Wayne because we had a framed photo.

 We bought those peel and stick (reusable too) stars from some sight selling Hollywood decorations…the same place we bought the red carpet, gold plates, napkins, etc. Another fascinating thing to the kids was the plastic champagne glasses.
 I made punch and served it in those glasses.
 We also bought “crime scene” tape from a website too and I went to Home Depot and bought yellow “caution” tape.
 The teens considered it a party favor and decorated themselves with the tape.